vivqu/vivqu.github.io/_posts/2022-01-01-engineering-disasters.md

 to be humble, to hope that I can gain some kernels of wisdom to help diffuse and de-escalate future disasters I find myself in.
 I try to internalize these learnings so that I can be kind to myself and my teammates if and when a project trainwreck is unavoidable.
 It's helpful to realize that prestigious companies with seasoned veteran engineers are not immune to engineering disasters.
-Neither are brilliant individual contributors, who having survived one disaster, may find themselves in a different kind of chaotic mess in the future.
+Neither are brilliant individual contributors who, having survived one disaster, may find themselves in a different kind of chaotic mess in the future.

 The biggest reason I think that engineering disasters happen so reliably, eventually appearing at least once in an individual's career,